Image

 Supporting quality of life and community pride.

 Details regarding the 2026 Budget are provided below.
-A pdf version of the 2026 Budget Highlights document that is being mailed to all Maple Ridge residences is available in the Learn
+A pdf version of the 2026 Budget Highlights document that was mailed to all Maple Ridge residences is available in the Learn

 More section on this page.